 We can all help to ensure that honey bees and other pollinating insects survive and thrive.
 Protect pollinators by growing more flowers, avoid disturbing insect nests, or mow your lawn less often to allow plants to flower.
 And if you are lucky enough to come across a swarm of honey bees, increase their chances of survival by contacting your local swarm collector.

-For those who are not quite sure if they want to attend the Beginners Course we arrange Annual Taster Days; this year's is on 17th August; see here for more details.
+For those who are not quite sure if they want to attend the Beginners Course we arrange Annual Taster Days; 2019's was on 17th August; see here for more details.

 Enjoy a range of benefits